josharsh/100LinesOfCode/README.md

 ## Structure of Your Code:
 The *root* directory of your developed application must contain
-* A README.md describing your project, idea and Implementation
+* A README.md describing your project, idea and implementation
 * Source code for your app
-* Link to working app (In case the app in an extension, add-ons, etc.)
+* Link to working app (in case the app is an extension, add-on, etc.)
-* If Possible, Deploy the code onto a hosting platform.
+* If possible, deploy the code onto a hosting platform

 Note: Please Add Author's name in Readme.md of application.